google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 document.head.innerHTML += html;
 ```

-Here, we are creating a `template` policy that verifies the passed template ID
+Here, we create a `template` policy that verifies the passed template ID
 parameter and creates the resulting HTML.
 The policy object `create*` functions
-return Trusted Type objects (in this case, `createHTML` returns a `TrustedHTML`
+return Trusted Type objects.
+In this case, `createHTML` returns a `TrustedHTML`
-object) that the browser accepts to be used with the injection sinks.
+object that the browser accepts to be used with the injection sinks that accept
+HTML.

 It might seem that the only improvement is in adding the following check: